Dark Information in Black Hole with $\lambda\varphi$ Fluid: Dark Information Reduced by the Fluid

-It can be seen that the dark matter will increase the dark information of the Hawking radiation $I_0(a,b)=8\pi E_a E_b$, which is similar to the case of dark energy found in Ref. \cite{MaChenSun:2018NPB}.
-The change of the dark information due to dark matter can be defined as
+It can be seen that {the $\lambda\varphi$ fluid} will increase the dark information of the Hawking radiation $I_0(a,b)=8\pi E_a E_b$, which is similar to the case of dark energy found in~\cite{MaChenSun:2018NPB}.
+The change of the dark information due to {the $\lambda\varphi$ fluid} can be defined as

 which increases with the scalar parameter $s$.
-With the evaporation of the black hole due to the Hawking radiation, the black hole mass decreases and so the additional dark information resulted from dark matter increases for fixed $E_a$, $E_b$ and $s$.
+With the evaporation of the black hole due to the Hawking radiation, the black hole mass decreases and so the additional dark information resulted from {the $\lambda\varphi$ fluid} increases for fixed $E_a$, $E_b$ and $s$.
 This is opposite to the case of dark energy~\cite{MaChenSun:2018NPB}, where the result is ${\delta} I(a,b)= 128 \pi M^2 \Lambda E_a E_b$.
 When the black hole mass reduces to its minimum $M_{\text{min}}(s)$ given by (\ref{Condition_M}), the additional dark information reaches its maximum:

 Note that this is just an approximate estimate since it is not a small quantity anymore compared with $I_0(a,b)\simeq 25.1 E_a E_b$.